-Step 3 - Collate and describe a list of risks and score, decide upon further risk control measures, responsibility for implementing the control measures and by when
+Step 3 - Collate and describe a list of risks.

 When describing a risk ensure that the description states the risk - not an outcome.
 E.g. Loss of staff is an outcome of a risk - Swine flu leading to loss of staff is a risk